We hosted guest experts Tia Glave and Jill Stuber for The Price of Poor Quality Control in Food Safety.

 - Discarded product(s)

-Tia explained the need for companies to sit down and define these costs for themselves, so that their cost reduction strategies can tackle a wider range of issues.
+Tia explained the need for companies to define these costs for themselves.
+That way, their cost reduction strategies can tackle a wider range of issues.

 In the second half of the webinar, the guest speakers touched on quality control weak points in food production supply chains.
 Some of the issues Tia mentioned were: